zac-alex/Deep-Learning/Activation Functions/README.md

 Swish(-2) = -2 / (1 + exp(-(-2))) Swish(-2) = -2 / (1 + exp(2)) Swish(-2) = -2 / (1 + 7.389) Swish(-2) = -2 / 8.389 Swish(-2) ≈ -0.238

+So, when input `x = -2`  output is approximately `-0.238`.

+Since Swish involves a sigmoid function, it is computationally more expensive than ReLU, which is a simple thresholding function.

 # Softmax Function